-Nonetheless, the 1997 analysis provides a useful reference point for the Commission in 2006 because many of the issues concerning the Snowy region's boundary-and options for addressing them-are the same.
+Nonetheless, the 1997 analysis provides a useful reference point for the Commission in 2007 because many of the issues concerning the Snowy region's boundary-and options for addressing them-are the same.

-C.2.4 Similarities between region boundary options in 1997 and 2006
+E.5 Similarities between region boundary options in 1997 and 2007

-Both the Snowy Hydro and Macquarie Generation (Macquarie Generation) proposals aim to address the "legacy" issue surrounding the existing Snowy region boundary.
+Both the Abolition alternative and the Split Snowy Region proposal aim to address the "legacy" issue surrounding the existing Snowy region boundary.
+These legacies have been discussed elsewhere, but include the following: